gxjansen/spryker-for-developers/README.md

 :construction:	[TODO]

-## Reason X: No need for a big team to build or run a Spryker project
+## Reason 3: No need for a big team to build or run a Spryker project
 :construction:	[TODO]

 ## No Spaghetti code, but a State Machine